 15 hours of talk time and 250 hours of standby time

-One base unit with a charger, Three additional chargers, Four KX-TGJ32x handsets, Four PSU's, One line cord, 8 AAA rechargeable batteries, A quick start guide
+1 x base unit with a charger, 3 x additional chargers, 4 x KX-TGJ32x handsets, 4 x PSUs, 1 x line cord, 8 x AAA rechargeable batteries, 1 x quick-start guide

 26 hours of talk time and 530 hours of standby time

-One base station, Two additional chargers, Three handsets, Three power supplies, One phone cable, 6 AAA batteries, A user guide
+1 x base station, 1 x additional charger, 2 x handsets, 2 x power supplies, 1 x phone cable, 4 x AAA batteries, 1 x user guide

 The model offers a great noise reduction feature that is able to block up to 75% of the surrounding noise.
 If you're the type to forget where you left your handle, all you have to do is press 1 button on the base station and that handle will ring.

-The battery life of no more than 15 hours can cause slight inconvenience if you're the type to talk a lot for prolonged periods of time.
+The battery life of no more than 15 hours can cause slight inconveniences if you like to talk a lot on the phone.

-The Panasonic KX-TG6822EB is a great choice for anyone that is looking for a great sound quality first and foremost and doesn't particularly care about the unnecessary features.
+The Panasonic KX-TG6822EB is a great choice for anyone who is interested in sound quality first and foremost and doesn't particularly care about all of the unnecessary features.

 up to 120 entries